marcoverpas/Six_lectures_on_sfc_models/README.md

 c) Estimation: Econometric methods, including Ordinary Least Squares (OLS) and cointegration techniques, enable the estimation of coefficients from observed data, enhancing the model's empirical relevance.

-Unlike Dynamic Stochastic General Equilibrium (DSGE) models, which often rely on a unified platform like Dynare, SFC modeling lacks a universally adopted program.
+Unlike DSGE models, which often rely on a unified platform like Dynare, SFC modeling lacks a universally adopted program.
 The pioneering codes used in Godley and Lavoie's work were developed by Gennaro Zezza using EViews and Excel.
 However, the landscape has evolved over time.
 R (utilized through RStudio) has become the predominant programming environment for SFC modeling, owing to its flexibility and extensive capabilities.
 Dedicated R packages such as SFCR and Godley provide specialized tools for SFC modeling.
 Additionally, Bimets, developed by the Bank of Italy, offers a platform for empirical SFC model development.
 Alternative programming languages, including Matlab (with or without Dynare), Mathematica, Python, and Julia, find applications in SFC modeling, particularly for creating agent-based SFC models.
 Minsky, a software package developed by Steve Keen, stands out as a tool for visually modeling macroeconomic system dynamics.

 ## Model_PC